Skip to content

 Five inspection types.
 One continuous building record.

 Every Sentinel inspection feeds the same building record, from the first baseline through quarterly oversight to post-repair verification.
 Nothing gets re-discovered.
+Nothing gets lost between councils, managers, or inspection cycles.

 01 · BASELINE